 5. Increase your antioxidant intake or supplement you own natural enzyme antioxidants

 To reduce your levels of oxidative stress and ensure better health include foods rich in antioxidants (e.g. Superfoods like Maca or Cacao).
-In addition, consider supplementing your body’s own natural antioxidant levels for super enzymes like Glutathione Peroxidase (GPx).
+In addition, consider supplementing your body’s own natural antioxidant levels for super enzymes like Glutathione Peroxidase (GPx) and it’s co-factor glutathione (GSH).
 GPx is made naturally in your body to protect your cells from oxidative damage and enhance your energy levels.